hassan-obeid/tr_b_causal_2020/notebooks/_06-Architecture.md

 Simulated data, as well as any experiment output will be store either in csv/json/pickle file based on the nature of the object (dataset, model, etc..) and will be loaded into a notebook.
-A third party library called `sacred` can be used https://sacred.readthedocs.io/en/stable/
+A third party library called `sacred` can be used https://sacred.readthedocs.io/en/stable/ Setting seed parameters in our functions will also be helpful in reproducing the results of our experiments.

 ### 8.3 How will experiment meta-data (e.g. launch configurations) be stored?
 The meta-data for the experiment could be stored in a requirements.txt, the source code,